 Duty: The duties and powers of the offices shall be as follows:

-President: The president shall be the chief executive officer of the corporation and shall preside at all meetings of members and of the Board of Trustees.
+President: The President shall be the Chief Executive Officer of the Corporation and shall preside at all meetings of members and of the Board of Trustees.
 It shall be his duty to advise the other officers of their duties, to appoint all committees and supervise their functions, and to generally direct all functions of this corporation.
-The president, at his discretion, may require written reports of any officer or committee.
+The President, at his discretion, may require written reports of any officer or committee.
 Each year he shall address the members of the “Active Class” concerning the organization and functions of the corporation.
 He shall prepare an annual report of this corporation’s activities for presentation at the annual meeting and distribution to the entire membership.

-Treasurer: The treasurer shall be the chief financial officer of the corporation and shall receive and distribute all moneys of this corporation and issue and sign all checks in the name of and in behalf of this corporation.
-He shall prepare written reports for presentation at each annual meeting and distribution to the entire membership.
+Treasurer: The Treasurer shall be the Chief Financial Officer of the Corporation and shall receive and distribute all moneys of this Corporation and issue and sign all checks in the name of and in behalf of this Corporation.
+He shall prepare written reports and annual budgets for presentation at each annual meeting and distribution to the entire membership.
 He shall also be responsible for compliance with all federal, state, and local laws concerning taxes and reporting requirements.

-Secretary: The secretary shall keep accurate written minutes of all meetings of the members and of the Board of Trustees.
+Secretary: The Secretary shall keep accurate written minutes of all meetings of the members and of the Board of Trustees.
 He shall provide copies of the minutes to each meeting to each trustee.
 He shall be responsible for the mailing of all notices and ballots, and shall furnish the trustees with a written report attesting the results of all balloting by mail.
-He shall preserve all records of this corporation, safe-guard all of the deeds and other important documents, and maintain or oversee an up-to-date mailing list of all members.
+He shall preserve all records of this Corporation, safe-guard all of the deeds and other important documents, and maintain or oversee an up-to-date mailing list of all members.
 He shall keep and maintain the membership record and all other records required by law.
-He shall cooperate with the Coordinator of Alumnus Relations to see that all members are frequently informed of the activities and plans of the Board of Trustees through the corporation’s newsletter and otherwise.
+He shall cooperate with the Coordinator of Alumnus Relations to see that all members are frequently informed of the activities and plans of the Board of Trustees through the Corporation’s newsletter and otherwise.

-Chapter Advisor: The chapter advisor shall be the chief operating officer and shall assume the powers and duties of the president in the latter’s absence or inability to serve.
+Chapter Advisor: The Chapter Advisor shall be the Chief Operating Officer and shall assume the powers and duties of the President in the latter’s absence or inability to serve.
 He shall perform the duties described in Section 1-1301 of The Laws of Acacia.
 He shall assist and counsel the members of the “Active Class” in every way and shall frequently attend meetings of such members.
 He shall be subject to such limitations as are prescribed in Sections 1-1301 to 1-1305, inclusive, of The Laws of Acacia.

-Coordinator of Alumnus Relations: The coordinator of alumnus relations shall plan, instigate, and supervise any program, policies, or communications which will serve to promote members contacts with one another and to perpetuate friendship among the members.
+Coordinator of Alumnus Relations: The Coordinator of Alumnus relations shall plan, instigate, and supervise any program, policies, or communications which will serve to promote members contacts with one another and to perpetuate friendship among the members.

-Coordinator of Rush Activities: The coordinator of rush activities shall assist and counsel the members of the “Active Class” in every manner concerning rushing activities and communicate the “Active Class” activities to the Board of Trustees.
+Coordinator of Rush Activities: The Coordinator of Rush Activities shall assist and counsel the members of the “Active Class” in every manner concerning rushing activities and communicate the “Active Class” activities to the Board of Trustees.

-Coordinator of House Development: The coordinator of house development shall be responsible for all of the corporations real and personal property.
+Coordinator of House Development: The coordinator of house development shall be responsible for all of the corporation’s real and personal property.
 He shall have all authority to maintain and purchase assets within the budget provided to him and also recommend to the Board of Trustees items that may require additional moneys above and beyond his budget for the benefit of the corporation.
 He shall prepare an annual report of the status of the corporations real and personal property for presentation at the annual meeting and distribution to the entire membership.